exakat/exakat/docs/Rules.rst

 Two or more traits are included in the same class, and they have methods collisions.

-Those collisions should be solved with a `use` expression.
-When they are not, PHP stops execution with a fatal error : ````.
+Those collisions should be solved with a ``use`` expression.
+When they are not, PHP stops execution with a fatal error : ``Trait method M has not been applied, because there are collisions with other trait methods on C``.

 .. code-block:: php